schaidlab/pgsc_calc_wdl/README.md

 ## 3. Editing config/pgsc_calc_prepare_genomes.template.json
 -- User will need to modify:

-      a. path to plink on system
+      a. path to plink on your system
-      b. full path and file name to vcf file(s).
+      b. full path and file name of vcf file(s).
 Typically these are split by chromosome, in which case a comma-separated list of vcf files is needed.
       c. optional, other parameter settings for memory and cpus.

-##  4. Updating the calc_scores_scatter.template.json file
+##  4. Updating the config/calc_scores_scatter.template.json file

 -- User will need to modify:

 	a. score file locations
 	b. path to projection PCs for your samples
 	c. pgen/psam/pvar file locations
-	d. aggregate_results.prefix
+	d. aggregate_results.prefix to your desired output file names
-	e. adjust_script path
+	e. adjust_script path (this will be located in the cloned repo /pipe/ folder)
-	f. aggregate_script path
+	f. aggregate_script path (this will be located in the cloned repo /pipe/ folder)
 	g.
-RSCRIPT path
+RSCRIPT path on your system
 	h.
-PLINK2 path
+PLINK2 path on your system